nagrawa6/Wildfire/Readme.md

 Software: Python version 3.9.13 on Jupyter Notebooks.

 ### Data:
-1. Download the NASA MODIS Data files from https://zenodo.org/record/8044802
-2. Use ModisDownload.ipynb to consolidate the USDA and NASA MODIS data

-Alternatively, the consolidated USDA and NASA MODIS data is stored in the following: wildfire_classes2.csv
+1. The consolidated USDA, NASA MODIS, and ERA5 data is stored in the following: wildfire_classes2.csv

 ### Model Training and Tuning:
 Taking the input data file wildfire_classes2.csv, run the six models (using the Jupyter Notebooks files below) for model accuracy, model validation (confusion matrix and ROC curve), and importance of variables: